simolus3/drift/docs/pages/docs/Dart API/expressions.md

 ## Arithmetic

 For `int` and `double` expressions, you can use the `+`, `-`, `*` and `/` operators.
-To run calculations between a sql expression and a Dart value, wrap it in a `Variable`:
+To run calculations between an SQL expression and a Dart value, wrap it in a `Variable`:
 ```dart
 Future<List<Product>> canBeBought(int amount, int price) {
   return (select(products)..where((p) {